libpurecontent/ical/README.md

 # purecontent-ical

-Simple library to create an iCal feed from events.
+Simple PHP library to create an iCal feed from events.

 Includes an instructions page.